 Being an advocate for our child is not a solitary activity.
 The best advocates I know seek help when tackling big issues.

-Here are three things I’ve learned about advocating for my own ADHD son, and for the children, adolescents, and parents I’ve counseled at work as a child psychologist.
+Here are three things I’ve learned about advocating for my own son, and for the children, adolescents, and parents I’ve counseled at work as a child psychologist.

 #1 Don’t Stick Your Head in the Sand